djndl1/DIP-CV/papers/LeNet.md

 - _classifier_: general-purpose and trainable;

 One problem with the approach is that the recognition accuracy is largely determined by the ability of the designer to come up with an appropriate set of features.

+Most practical pattern recognition systems are composed of multiple modules.
+The information carried from module to module is besst represented as _graphs_ with numerical information attached to the arcs.
+Typically each module is manually optimized or sometimes trained outside of its context.

 Faster machines, larger real data and the availability of powerful learning techniques has changed the situation that feature extractors were the center of pattern recognition research.